Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndForms.md

 below, we normally use POST for form data, but we will not need to know the details of how PHP decodes it.)

-Remember that the URL query string can be used even wihout forms, to provide information for an application such as ColdFusion.
+Remember that the URL query string can be used even without forms, to provide information for an application such as ColdFusion.
 This will continue to be important for us.